jameslieu/jameslieu.github.io/_posts/2014-07-30-rake-db-rebuild.md

 {% endhighlight %}

 <br />
-And there you have it, one command for test and/or development which drops the database, recreates it again, runs a migration and finally the seeds.
+And there you have it, a single rake task for both test and development which drops the database, recreates it again, runs a migration and finally the seeds.
 Be sure not to use this in production because it will drop any data you have in your database.